The Labrys: the Minoan Double Axe

 Where can you see the labrys at Knossos?

-You can see the labrys carved into the walls of the palace at Knossos, especially in the Hall of the Double Axes, while votive double axes in gold and bronze are displayed in the Heraklion Archaeological Museum.
+You can see the labrys carved into the palace walls at Knossos, above all in the Hall of the Double Axes, while gold and bronze votive axes are displayed nearby in the Heraklion Archaeological Museum.

-At the Knossos site, you can see the labrys symbol carved into the stone walls and pillars of the palace, most notably in the Hall of the Double Axes, which takes its name from these marks, but also elsewhere among the ruins.
-Spotting the double-axe symbol as you explore is a way of connecting directly with Minoan religion and the sacred meaning the builders wove into the palace.
+At the Knossos site the double-axe symbol survives incised into the stone walls and pillars of the palace.
+It shows most clearly in the Hall of the Double Axes, which takes its name from these marks, but it also appears elsewhere among the ruins.
+Spotting the emblem as you move through the rooms connects you directly to Minoan religion.
+It is the sacred meaning the builders cut into the fabric of the palace.
+A guide or a good plan helps, because the marks are shallow and easy to miss.

 Powered by GetYourGuide